ekoret/gs-bot/README.md

 ## To Do

 - REFACTOR!
-- Change CommonJS requires to imports
+- ~~Change CommonJS requires to imports~~
-- Add useful admin commands
+- ~~Add useful admin commands~~
+  - Added commands to set and check user data in the database.
 - Add WooCommerce integration
 - Add for fun commands for users
+  - Add dad jokes?
+  - Find some free APIs

 [Back To The Top](#gs-bot)